apache/infrastructure-website/content/pages/infra-contact.md

 shipped, installed, and configured; sometimes we're just backlogged and are working on issues ahead of yours in the queue; and sometimes we do tickets of a certain category in batch, and yours will be done in the next batch in a few days.

 To make sure your issue doesn't get lost, feel free to add a comment to the relevant Jira issue, or email the `users@infra` list with a question.
-If the matter remains unresolved after that, feel free to escalate it to <a href="https://www.apache.org/foundation/" target="_blank">the VP, Infrastructure</a> or to the <code>operations@</code> privately-archived mailing list (everyone may post to it).
+If the matter remains unresolved after that, feel free to escalate it to <a href="https://www.apache.org/foundation/" target="_blank">the VP-Infrastructure</a> or to the <code>operations@</code> privately-archived mailing list (everyone may post to it).

 <h4 id="emergency">In case of emergency<a class="headerlink" href="#emergency" title="Permanent link">&para;</a></h4>